AWinterman/awinterman.github.com/_posts/2012-09-23-I-Was-A-Maltese_Refugee.md

 political feasible.

-Paint me liberal, but I think the Maltese have been presented with an unheralded opportunity which, to hear the Times tell it, no one is acknowledging.
+Paint me liberal, but I think the Maltese have been presented with an unheralded opportunity.
 Immigrants are motivated by the promise of a better life for themselves and their families.
 If given the opportunity they will work hard for success.
 Immigrants are *not* the deadbeats of a nation.
 They had the motivation,  means, and  wherewithal to evaluate their situation and leave it